ElektraInitiative/libelektra/doc/help/elektra-algorithm.md

 `parentKeys` during bootstrapping.
 So the buildup of the `Split` object takes place once.
 The resulting object is then used for both `kdbGet()` and `kdbSet()`.
-This approach is much better testable because the `Split` object is first initialised using the mount point configuration -- separated from the filtering of the backends for every specific `kdbGet()` and `kdbSet()` request.
+This approach is much better testable because the `Split` object is first initialised using the mountpoint configuration -- separated from the filtering of the backends for every specific `kdbGet()` and `kdbSet()` request.

 Afterwards the key hierarchy is static.
 Every application using Elektra will build up the same key database.
-Application specific mount points are prohibited because changes of mount points would destroy the global key database.
+Application specific mountpoints are prohibited because changes of mountpoints would destroy the global key database.
 Elektra could not guarantee that every application retrieves the same configuration with the same key names any longer.

 In `kdbOpen()`, nearly no checks are done regarding the expected behaviour of the backend.
-The contract checker guarantees that only appropriate mount points are written into the mount point configuration.
+The contract checker guarantees that only appropriate mountpoints are written into the mountpoint configuration.
 `kdbOpen()` checks only if the opening of plugin was successful.
 If not, the backend enclosing the plugin is not mounted at all.